What is allowed in my bulky waste container?

 What does a container of bulky waste cost?

-Renting bulky waste containers have a very advantageous price at Afvalcontainer Holland.
-The sharpest prices in the market can be found with us, for all available sizes our prices are very attractive.
+Renting bulky waste containers have a very economical price at Spelt waste container.
+You will find the most competitive prices in the market with us, for all available sizes our prices are very attractive.